 Frankly, if a show-stopping kitchen can help to tip the balance for prospective purchasers then, if you are planning to sell and have the budget, it may be well worth investing the cash and making your home irresistible!

 The key to achieving success will depend greatly on prioritising features which will appeal to lots of people rather than creating a dream kitchen just for you.

 Here are a few tips on how to achieve that sought-after look:

-- Classic hard-wear has higher mass appeal rather than personal stylised preferences.
-Art-Deco may be your absolute favourite but this doesn’t necessary apply to everyone.
+- Classic hardware has higher mass appeal than personal stylised preferences.
+Art-Deco may be your absolute favourite but this doesn’t necessarily apply to everyone.

-- Colour choice – Check out current trends but generally aim towards a mainly neutral palette, (dark hues are also bang on trend right now).
+- Colour choice - Check out current trends such as the use of dark hues, but generally aim towards a mainly neutral palette.
 Colour can be introduced via accessories which are easily changeable.

 High quality is an absolute must.

 - Appliances which are not integral should be finished in matching metallic, or coordinated with a colour, rather than white.